kiranukamath/myblogsite/content/blog/fastais-datablock-api.md

 Think of the DataBlock as a list of instructions to do when we're building batches and our DataLoaders.
 It doesn't need any items explicitly to be done, and instead is a blueprint of how to operate.
 Writing a DataBlock is just like writing a blueprint.

 We just now saw a word DataLoaders.
 Lets see about that.
-PyTorch and fastai have two main classes for representing and accessing a training set or validation set:\
+PyTorch and fastai have two main classes for representing and accessing a training set or validation set:
-`Dataset`:: A collection that returns a tuple of your independent and dependent variable for a single item\
+`Dataset`:: A collection that returns a tuple of your independent and dependent variable for a single item
 `DataLoader`:: An iterator that provides a stream of mini-batches, where each mini-batch is a couple of a batch of independent variables and a batch of dependent variables

-Interesting is that fastai provides two classes for bringing your training and validation sets together:\
+Interesting is that fastai provides two classes for bringing your training and validation sets together:
-`Datasets`:: An object that contains a training Dataset and a validation Dataset\
+`Datasets`:: An object that contains a training Dataset and a validation Dataset
 `DataLoaders`:: An object that contains a training DataLoader and a validation DataLoader.

 fastai library has a easy way of building DataLoaders such that it is simple enough for someone with minimal coding knowledge to get it, and also advanced enough to allow for exploration.

 There are steps for creating datablock lets see that.

-The steps are defined by the data block API that are question while seeing data:
+The steps are defined by the data block API that can be asked as questions while seeing data:

 * what is the types of your inputs/targets? (`Blocks`)
 * where is your data? (`get_items`)